Duroville

-Duroville is the nickname for the former Desert Mobile Home Park located in Thermal, California.
-It was infamous for its poor living conditions, substantial poverty, predatory packs of wild dogs and rampant waste.
-Duroville garnered a great deal of attention, and which resulted in some aid to its residents.
+Duroville is the nickname for the former Desert Mobile Home Park located in the vicinity of Mecca, California.
+It was infamous for its poor living conditions, substantial poverty, predatory packs of wild dogs, and rampant waste.
+Duroville garnered a great deal of attention, which resulted in some aid to its residents.
 Conditions in Duroville were reported in the Los Angeles Times and The New York Times.
 It is one of several hundred trailer parks, both licit and illicit, catering to the same demographic of migrant farm workers in the region.

 Location and condition

 The trailer park sat on the Torres Martinez Indian Reservation, and is nicknamed for property owner Harvey Duro, Sr., a member of the tribal council.
 Duro set the park up after several other sub-standard trailer parks in the area were closed by authorities in Riverside County, and residents had no place to live.
 Duro was unable to obtain Bureau of Indian Affairs (BIA) approval for a lease for the site of Duroville, and received no financial or other assistance from the BIA in licensing or setting up the facility.
-The BIA channeled its efforts into an action in the United States District Court for the Central District of California, asking that the trailer park be closed.
+The BIA channeled its efforts into action in the United States District Court for the Central District of California, asking that the trailer park be closed.

-The trailer park, established in 1999, was adjacent to a smouldering dump, which is closed and has been subject to recurrent fires.
+The trailer park, established in 1999, was adjacent to a smoldering dump, which is closed and has been subject to recurrent fires.
 About 4,000 migrant Mexican farm workers live in several hundred dilapidated mobile homes on 40 acre.
 The condition of the park, with its unsafe trailers, dangerous electrical wiring, faulty septic systems and predatory packs of wild dogs, has been the subject of national attention in recent years.
 An estimated 65% of residents, about 2,000 people, are Purépecha, an indigenous people from the Mexican state of Michoacán, many from the town of Ocumicho.

 Litigation

 Litigation brought by the Bureau of Indian Affairs to have the park closed and its residents relocated was unsuccessful.
-In a decision rendered on May 1, 2009 U.S. District Judge Stephen G. Larson ruled for benefit of the tenants, claiming that relocating them "would create one of the largest forced migrations in the history of this state."
+In a decision rendered on May 1, 2009 U.S. District Judge Stephen G. Larson ruled for the benefit of the tenants, claiming that relocating them "would create one of the largest forced migrations in the history of this state."
 He went on to compare the resulting migration to Japanese-American relocations to Manzanar after the United States' entry into World War II.
-The court recognized the deficiencies at the park, removed Duro from its management and appointed a receiver.
+The court recognized the deficiencies at the park, removed Duro from its management, and appointed a receiver.
 The federal district court retains jurisdiction and continues to review the matter.